 Author Guidelines for Submitting Manuscripts to Zoological Research

 Published bimonthly, Zoological Research is an interdisciplinary, peer-reviewed, open-access journal publishing original articles, review articles, research reports, letter to the editor, editorial and notes focusing on Primates and Animal Models, Conservation and Utilization of Animal Resources, and Animal Diversity and Evolution.
-The journal also publishes high quality papers related to taxonomy and DNA barcoding, developmental biology, physiology, biochemistry, immunology, and neuroscience.
-To assist you in formatting your articles correctly for submission to ZR, please use this attached guide.
+To assist you in formatting your articles correctly for submission to Zoological Research, please use this attached guide.

 All paper submitted to Zoological Research must follow the submission instructions.
 Failure to do so may result in rejection of the manuscript or delays in publication.
 Please be aware that we only publish articles in English, and not Chinese.
 If you have a Chinese-language manuscript you are interested in publishing, please contact one of our editors and they can assist you in getting the article translated into English, which will then be polished by our English speaking editors.

-Manuscripts and editorial correspondence should either be e-mailed to email@example.com, or submitted through our website at http://www.zoores.ac.cn/.
+Manuscripts should submitted through our website at http://www.zoores.ac.cn/ or https://mc03.manuscriptcentral.com/zr.

 1) A full title, no more than 250 characters;